Stage IV and Recurrent Renal Cell Cancer

 Pazopanib and sorafenib are both orally available multikinase inhibitors (VEGFR-1, VEGFR-2, VEGFR-3, PDGFR, and c-KIT for pazopanib and cRAF, bRAF, KIT, FLT-3, VEGFR-2, VEGFR-3, and PDGFR-β for sorafenib) and have also been approved for the treatment of patients with advanced renal cell carcinoma.

-Pazopanib was evaluated in a randomized, placebo-controlled, international trial that enrolled 435 patients with clear cell or predominantly clear cell renal cell carcinoma.
+Pazopanib was evaluated in a randomized, placebo-controlled, international trial that enrolled 435 patients with clear cell or predominantly clear-cell renal cell carcinoma.
 Nearly half of the patients had previously received cytokine therapy while the remainder were treatment naïve.
-PFS was significantly prolonged in the pazopanib arm at 9.2 months versus 4.2 months in the placebo arm.
+PFS was significantly prolonged in the pazopanib arm at 9.2 months compared with 4.2 months in the placebo arm.
 The HR for progression was 0.46 (95% CI, 0.34–0.62; P < .0001), and the median duration of response was longer than 1 year.

 In an international, multicenter, randomized trial with the primary endpoints of PFS and OS, 769 patients were stratified by the Memorial Sloan-Kettering Cancer Center prognostic risk category and by country and were randomly assigned to receive either sorafenib (400 mg bid) or a placebo.
 Approximately 82% of the patients had received prior IL-2 and/or interferon-alpha in both arms of the study.
 The median PFS for patients randomly assigned to sorafenib was 167 days compared with 84 days for patients randomly assigned to placebo (P < .001).
 The estimated HR for the risk of progression with sorafenib compared with a placebo was 0.44 (95% CI, 0.35–0.55).
 There was no significant difference in OS.[Level of evidence: 1iDiii] A subsequent phase II study of 189 patients randomly assigned to either sorafenib or interferon-alpha reported no difference (5.7 months vs. 5.6 months) in PFS, but sorafenib was associated with better quality of life than interferon-alpha.Chemotherapy